cheapsk9/progress-docs/classes/Section.md

 CreateElement (name : string, configTable : Dictionary) Creates an element to be displayed or interacted with in this section.

-SetSection (section : Dictionary) : void
+SetPage (page : Dictionary) : void
-Sets which tab this section belongs to.
+Sets which page this section belongs to.

 SetTitle (label : Dictionary) : void
 Sets the title displayed on the section.